rstudio/rstudio/git_hooks/secrets/README.md

 It's best to refer to [detect-secrets](https://github.com/Yelp/detect-secrets) for the most up-to-date instructions, but here are the steps that were used to set up the initial baseline secrets file:
 1. Install detect-secrets via `pip install detect-secrets` (Python and pip installed already) or `brew install detect-secrets` (MacOS)
-2. Run `detect-secrets scan --no-verify > git_hooks/secrets/.secrets.baseline` to generate the initial baseline secrets file
+2. Run `detect-secrets scan --no-verify --exclude-files 'src/cpp/ext/.*' --exclude-files 'dependencies/submodules/.*' > git_hooks/secrets/.secrets.baseline` to generate the initial baseline secrets file
     - `--no-verify` is used to skip additional secret verification via a network call
 3. Run `detect-secrets audit git_hooks/secrets/.secrets.baseline` to audit the baseline secrets file (flag each secret as either true or false positive)
 4. Commit the baseline secrets file